 By extending the time to file your income tax return.
-Any extension of time granted for filing your calendar year Federal income tax return will also extend the time to file any gift tax return.
-Income tax extensions are made by using Form 4868, 2688, or 2350, which have checkboxes for Form 709.
-See Form 4868 to get an automatic 4-month extension by phone using a credit card to pay part or all of the Federal income tax (but not gift or GST taxes) you expect to owe for 2002.
-You may only use one of these forms to extend the time for filing vour gift tax return if vou are also requesting an extension of time to file your income tax return.
+Any extension of time granted for filing your calendar year 2004 federal income tax return will also automatically extend the time to file your 2004 gift tax return.
+Income tax extensions are made by using Form 4868, 2688, or 2350.
+You may only use these forms to extend the time for filing your gift tax return if you are also requesting an extension of time to file your income tax return.